 Positive results from preclinical studies or clinical trials should not be relied on as evidence that later or larger-scale studies will succeed.
-Even if our product candidates achieve positive results in early-stage preclinical studies or clinical studies, we will be required to demonstrate that these product candidates are safe and effective for use in Phase 3 studies before we can seek regulatory approvals for their commercial sale.
+Even if our Product Candidates or other future product candidates achieve positive results in early-stage preclinical studies or clinical studies, we will be required to demonstrate that these product candidates are safe and effective for use in Phase 3 studies before we can seek regulatory approvals for their commercial sale.
 Even if our early-stage preclinical studies or clinical studies achieve the specified endpoints, the FDA may determine that these data are not sufficient to allow the commencement of Phase 3 studies.
 There is an extremely high historical rate of failure of product candidates proceeding through clinical trials in our industry.
-There is no guarantee that the efficacy of any product candidates, including HTX-011 (ZYNRELEF in the European Union), shown in early patient studies will be replicated or maintained in future studies and/or larger patient populations.
+There is no guarantee that the efficacy of any of our Product Candidates, including HTX-011 and any other future product candidates, shown in early patient studies will be replicated or maintained in future studies and/or larger patient populations.
 Similarly, favorable safety and tolerability data seen in short-term studies might not be replicated in studies of longer duration and/or larger patient populations.
-If any product candidate demonstrates insufficient safety or efficacy in any preclinical study or clinical trial, we would experience potentially significant delays in, or be required to abandon, development of that product candidate.
+If any Product Candidate or other future product candidate demonstrates insufficient safety or efficacy in any preclinical study or clinical trial, we would experience potentially significant delays in, or be required to abandon, development of that product candidate.
 In addition, product candidates in Phase 3 studies may fail to show the desired safety and efficacy despite having progressed through preclinical and earlier stage clinical trials, which could delay, limit or prevent regulatory approval.
 Further, data obtained from pivotal clinical studies are susceptible to varying interpretations, which could delay, limit or prevent regulatory approval.
 Regulatory approval may also be delayed, limited or prevented by other factors.
 For example, a CRL was received from the FDA regarding the NDA for HTX-011 on June 26, 2020.
 The CRL stated that the FDA was unable to approve the NDA in its present form based on the need for additional non-clinical information.
 Based on the complete review of the NDA, the FDA did not identify any clinical safety or efficacy issues or CMC issues.
-There are four non-clinical issues in the CRL, none of which relate to any observed toxicity.
+There are four nonclinical issues in the CRL, none of which relate to any observed toxicity.
 Three relate to confirming exposure of excipients in preclinical reproductive toxicology studies, and the fourth relates to changing the manufacturing release specification of the allowable level of an impurity based on animal toxicology coverage.
 Even if we are successful in resolving some or all of the matters raised by the FDA in the CRL, there is significant risk that we will be unable to obtain FDA approval for HTX-011 on a timely basis or at all.
-If we delay or abandon our efforts to develop any of our product candidates, we may not be able to generate sufficient revenues to become profitable, and our reputation in the industry and in the investment community would likely be significantly damaged, each of which would cause our stock price to decrease significantly.
+If we delay or abandon our efforts to develop any of our Product Candidates or other future product candidates, we may not be able to generate sufficient revenues to become profitable, and our reputation in the industry and in the investment community would likely be significantly damaged, each of which would cause our stock price to decrease significantly.